Research Scientists

 Group Publications:

-Research Project: I am working to optimize the Capillary Driven Immunoassay (CaDI) for the detection of E. coli.
+Research Project: I am working with the group on the Capillary Driven Immunoassay for the detection of SARS-CoV-2 nucleocapsid proteins.